tadaszelvys/server-library/doc/Use.md

 Please read [this page](component/exception.md) to know how to create and use this component.

+# JWTLoader And JWTCreator

+For components that need to create JWT or to load them, you will have to inject a `JWTLoader` or a `JWTCreator` object.

+In general, you do not need to use them as they are directly used by components.
+You just have to indicate algorithms you want to support and claims you want to check.

+Please read [this page](component/jwt_loader_and_creator.md) to know how to create and use these components.

 # Scope And Scope manager

 Access tokens issued by this library may have a limited scope.